AdobeDocs/document-cloud-learn.en/help/sign/integrations/send-for-signature-with-sharepoint-online.md

 In this video tutorial, learn how to streamline document workflows by sending a document for signature directly within Sharepoint Online.

 >[!VIDEO](https://video.tv.adobe.com/v/41263?hidetitle=true)

+>[!TIP]
+>
+>This video is part of the course [Using Adobe Sign Inside Microsoft Apps](https://experienceleague.adobe.com/?recommended=Sign-U-1-2020.2) that is available for free on Experience League!